Physics-50/Module-3/docs/superweak2.md

 ## Why we measure $$x$$ over a range of $$L$$ values

-One of the most important ideas we want you to take from Module 3 is to **think of a data set as a whole, not as individual points**.
+One of the most important ideas we want you to take from Module 3 is to think of a data set as a whole, not as individual points.

 In the "back-of-the-envelope" check you just did, you measured $$x$$ at a single value of $$L$$.
-SHARON SUGGESTS CUTTING THIS BOLDED SENTENCE: **By repeating that measurement of $$x$$, you can get an idea of its uncertainty.** But $$L$$ provides us with an independent variable that we can control, so by measuring $$x$$ over a range of $$L$$ values, we can create a plot of $$x$$ versus $$L$$ data.
-Plotting the data and looking at the data set as a whole gives us confidence in our measurement and allows us to fit the data to the theoretical prediction in a more robust way.
+But $$L$$ provides us with an independent variable that we can control, so by measuring $$x$$ over a range of $$L$$ values, we can create a plot of $$x$$ versus $$L$$ data.
+Plotting the data and looking at the data set as a whole gives us confidence in our ability to determine $$\lamda$$, since it allows us to fit the data to the theoretical prediction in a more robust way.

 Thinking back to the theoretical prediction $$\lambda = d \frac{x}{L}$$, let's rewrite that equation in a more suggestive form
 \begin{equation}